Mariam-Katamashvili/Social-Network/README.md

 ## Acknowledgments

 - Thanks to the Spring and MySQL communities for providing excellent tools and documentation.
-- Inspiration for this project comes from the fact that I have a homework to do :)
+- Inspiration for this project comes from the fact that I have a homework to do at EPAM :)

 Feel free to reach out with any questions or suggestions.
 Happy coding!